A Mutual Information Perspective on Multiple Latent Variable Generative Models for Positive View Generation: Introduction

-One major benefit of this seemingly simple improvement is the potential application of MLVGMs across various tasks.
-Notably, the StyleGAN architecture \citep{style-gan} has demonstrated exceptional performance in image editing \citep{stylegan_edit1,stylegan_edit2}, manipulation \citep{stylegan_manipulation}, and translation \citep{stylegan_translation}.
+The ability to disentangle global and local features in image generation not only improves the visual quality of generated images but also widens the application scope of these models.
+For instance, the StyleGAN architecture \citep{style-gan} has demonstrated exceptional performance in image editing \citep{stylegan_edit1,stylegan_edit2}, manipulation \citep{stylegan_manipulation}, and translation \citep{stylegan_translation}.
 Additionally, recent studies have shown that MLVGMs can serve as effective foundation models for tasks such as adversarial purification \citep{serez2024mlvgms}.
 Collectively, these findings highlight the versatility of MLVGMs, showcasing their utility not only in creative and generative domains but also as pre-trained models for broader applications.

 Nevertheless, existing research primarily leverages the ``global-to-local'' behavior of MLVGMs as an empirical tool, applying it across diverse tasks without delving into the mechanics of latent variable utilization.
-Despite their effectiveness, these methods fail to investigate how each latent variable, introduced at different stages of the generative process, contributes to the hierarchical refinement of global and local image features.
+In other terms, these approaches assume that earlier latent variables shape coarse image attributes while later ones refine fine details, but they do so without formally analyzing how each latent variable contributes to image generation.
+As a result, the internal dynamics of MLVGMs remain poorly understood.

 To address this gap, we propose a novel approach that establishes a direct relationship between feature distances in each latent space ($\mathbf{Z}_1, \mathbf{Z}_2, \dots, \mathbf{Z}_n$) and mutual information (MI) shifts in the shared image space $\mathbf{X}$.
-Our analysis reveals that \textit{achieving equivalent MI shifts by varying a single latent variable} (\eg $\mathbf{Z}_i$ to $\hat{\mathbf{Z}}_i$) \textit{requires progressively larger average perturbations} ($\mu_i$ - see section \ref{subsec:mlvgms}) as the $i$-th variable is introduced later in the generative process.
-This observation aligns with the intuition that the influence of individual latent variables diminishes throughout the generative hierarchy (see \Cref{fig:2}).

-Our systematic evaluation offers a quantitative framework for understanding the contribution of each latent variable in MLVGMs, extending beyond empirical observations.
-Notably, we also find that the latter latent variables are often underutilized in modern MLVGMs, highlighting potential inefficiencies in current training paradigms.
-With these insights, we not only provide a deeper understanding of MLVGMs but also can guide their effective utilization in downstream tasks.
+The key insight is that producing an equivalent MI shift in the output space requires increasingly larger perturbations ($\mu_i$) as we move deeper into the generative hierarchy—i.e., from $\mathbf{Z}_1$ to $\mathbf{Z}_n$.
+This quantitatively confirms the global-to-local pattern and reveals how influence diminishes across successive latent variables (see \Cref{fig:2}).